Nuitka/Nuitka/Developer_Manual.rst

    absolutely compatible.

    Feature parity has been reached for CPython 2.6 and 2.7.
 We do not target any older CPython release.
-For CPython 3.2, CPython 3.3, and CPython 3.4 it also has been reached.
+For CPython 3.2 to 3.5 it also has been reached.
 We do not target the older and practically unused CPython 3.1 and 3.0 releases.

    This milestone was reached.
 Dropping support for Python 2.6 and 3.2 is an option, should this prove to be any benefit.
 Currently it is not, as it